cnbattle/phpbase/README.md

-his is a PHP commonly used function collection package.
+This is a PHP commonly used function collection package.